Seán O'Sullivan (painter): Early life and family

+He stood at more than six feet and was "a good boxer, a fencer, a squash player and an enthusiastic sailor.
+He was also a keen reader and was fluent in both Irish and French."

 Career

 He began exhibiting at the Royal Hibernian Academy (RHA) in 1926, at the age of 20, contributing an average of six paintings a year until his death.
 Primarily a portrait painter, O'Sullivan composed works featuring many of the leading political and cultural figures in Ireland, including Éamon de Valera, Douglas Hyde, W B Yeats, and James Joyce.
+In 1928 he became the youngest ever associate member of the Royal Hibernian Academy at the age of 22.
 He designed the cover for the Capuchin Annual in 1930.
 His work was also part of the painting event in the art competition at the 1932 Summer Olympics.

+He was on friendly terms with many of Ireland’s best-known writers, actors, poets and painters including Sean Keating, Hilda Van Stockum, Maurice MacGonigal, Harry Kernoff, Patrick Kavanagh, Myles na gCopaleen, F.R.
+Higgins and John Ryan.